 Many global banks started the automation journey early on and are now streamlining their Robotic Processes Automation (RPA) initiatives, while quite a few regional banks are still testing tools and trying out RPA projects in specific areas.
 We see a variety of adoption approaches, and here we introduce some of them.

-Among our clients, we see the following different approaches being taken:
+Among our clients (to see some of our banking clients, check out these banking case studies), we see the following different approaches being taken:

 - Proof of concept (PoC): Almost all banks that began their automation journey in the last two years started with small PoC projects.
 In most cases, choosing the correct PoC had a bearing on how quickly the RPA initiative could be scaled.